klauseduard/under-over-models/chapters/03-organizational-models.md

 technological output.
-When the organizational model (structure and communication flow) does not align with the desired architecture of the system being developed, or when domain boundaries are unclear (lacking well-defined Bounded Contexts), it can lead to various tensions, inefficiencies, and ultimately a tightly coupled, difficult-to-maintain system often referred to as a "Big Ball of Mud."
+When the organizational model (structure and communication flow) does not align with the desired architecture of the system being developed, or when domain boundaries are unclear (lacking well-defined Bounded Contexts), it can lead to various tensions, inefficiencies, and ultimately a tightly coupled, difficult-to-maintain system often referred to as a ["Big Ball of Mud"](http://www.laputan.org/mud/).

 ![Conway's Law Illustration](../images/conways-law.svg)